We are out in the country. I am sure I was never this young. My passport winter look.

 Cotati, CA 94931

 Us: My name is Barry Gamble.
 I am an electrical engineer, graduate of UC, Berkeley, who worked 9 years for Hewlett Packard from 1964-73.
-I started Chrono-Art Inc. in 1971, quit HP two years later, and have been designing, manufacturing, and marketing unusual contemporary clocks for 40 years.
-Two to four employees do the real work of manufacture and repair.
+I started Chrono-Art Inc. in 1971, quit HP two years later, and have been designing, manufacturing, and marketing unusual contemporary clocks for 44 years.
+2-3 employees do most of the manufacturing and Aurora/Prisma repairs.
+I do the unusual clock repairs.

 My first clock was created as a wedding gift for my best friend.
 The next, the AUDOCRON was conceived of by a friend, Doug Clark, for a blind friend of his.
 Some clocks are other peoples abandoned designs that I felt were too good to let die.
 Some were created to pay the rent but mostly I love to create beautiful and unusual clocks with the latest technology.
 There is great joy in bringing a dream into the world.
 Weekly someone calls to express the fun the clocks have brought into their lives over the years.